 • Stir well and microwave the mixture for other 30 seconds.
 Your Mỡ Hành is done.

-How to Elevate Your Vietnamese Food with Scallion Oil
+How to Elevate Your Vietnamese Dishes with Scallion Oil

-In Southern Vietnamese cuisine, Mỡ Hành, Nước Chấm, and Đồ Chua (pickled carrots and daikon) create an essential trio.
-You’ll find this delicious combination in everything from noodle salad bowls to rice platters (Cơm Tấm) and sticky rice.
+In Southern Vietnamese cuisine, Mỡ Hành, Nước Chấm, and Đồ Chua (pickled carrots and daikon) form a perfect trio.

 Vietnamese Lemongrass Chicken Noodle Bowl